Some of our work and positions regarding mountain bikes and wilderness areas

 Building on Conservation Northwest’s years of opposition to such proposals, this past summer we joined our partners at the National Wildlife Federation (NWF) and 23 other NWF State Affiliate Organizations from across the country in voicing our objections to H.R.
 1349.
 This joint letter is copied below.

 National Wildlife Federation Affiliates Letter Regarding Opposition to H.R.
-1349, “Wheels In Wilderness” Bill
+1349, “Wheels Over Wilderness” Bill

 Re: H.R.
 1349